Move project element to top-level

 documents for each dataset.

-#2 Updated by Peter McCartney almost 14 years ago
+#2 Updated by Peter McCartney over 14 years ago

 I dont object as i think this would be a backward-compatible change.
 However,

 i think it's a patch to what is really desired - to be able to manage and

 exchange metadata in more atomic units than whole eml documents.
 I can easily